AI-multimodal/Lightshow/paper.md

-We summarize the structure of `Lightshow` application programming interface (API) in Fig. \autoref{fig:WorkflowDiagram}. `Lightshow`'s core design philosophy is built around two principal objects, the `Database` class, and the `_BaseParameters` class.
+We summarize the structure of `Lightshow` application programming interface (API) in Fig. \autoref{fig:WorkflowDiagram}. `Lightshow`'s core design philosophy is built around two principal objects: the `Database` class and the `_BaseParameters` class.
 At a high-level, the `Database` class interfaces primarily with Pymatgen and the Materials Project [@Jain2013], allowing the user to easily utilize Pymatgen and pull large number of materials